zixinh/distributed-system-notes/README.md

 #### Clock Synchronization
 - problem: each node's clock might be drifted (because clock is made of quartz) and out of sync with other nodes
 - solution: each node periodically sends requests to NTP server (Network Time Protocol) to sync with most accurate clock
+  - be careful of using `getCurrentTimestamp` to get time duration, as NFP might happen and lead to negative time duration.
+Use `nanotime` instead.
 <p align="center">
 <img width="300" alt="Screen Shot 2022-10-17 at 8 23 04 PM" src="https://user-images.githubusercontent.com/28737133/196307487-4a06b029-9ae8-4f73-a2df-e89b752b929e.png">
 </p>